HiRISEAI/hiriseai.github.io/_posts/2022-6-21-projectedgan-training-with-the-hirise-dataset-walkthrough.md

 11. While the seventh cell is running, a “runs” folder will automatically be generated in “My Drive”.
 All the fake images and models will be saved in the “runs” folder.

-12. If you want to resume your code, delete the `#` before `--resume=/content/...`  and repeat steps 6 through 10.
+12. If you need to resume the training, delete the `#` before `--resume=/content/...`  and repeat steps 6 through 10.

 13. Wait until the FID is below 10.